Pete's Walks - Watlington Hill, Cookley Green and Pishill (part 1)

 The path down Watlington Hill, with a view ahead towards the Oxfordshire Plain

-The path led to a road, where I went a short distance to the right, then turned left on to the route of the Ridgeway.
+At the bottom of the hill, the path continued between hedges to eventually reach a drive, with a road a few yards to the right.
+I went a few hundred yards to the right, then turned left on to the route of the Ridgeway.
 This was a section I walked a couple of months back on Swan’s Way, but this time instead of keeping to the tarmac farm drive I followed the permissive path over the hedge on the left.
-This ended near a couple of houses, where I rejoined the farm drive as it turned left (the Ridgeway going straight on towards Swyncombe Down).
+This ended near a couple of houses, where I rejoined the farm drive as it immediately turned left (the Ridgeway going straight on towards Swyncombe Down).
 I followed the drive to the farm, then continued on a bridleway heading steadily back up into the hills, passing through a beech wood.
-I eventually reached another farm, where I followed the drive about a hundred yards to a lane.
+I eventually reached another farm, where I followed the drive about a hundred yards left to a lane.

 The permissive path